RajLabMSSM/snakeSV/README.md

 HG004	data/HG004.22XY.bam
 ```

 Additionally, fields pointing to the reference genome fasta file (REFERENCE_FASTA), the reference build used (37 or 38, REF_BUILD), the output folder to store the results (OUT_FOLDER), and the list of SV discovery tools to be used (TOOLS) must be specified.
 Other supplementary files are specified by default with data distributed in the repository, but can also be customized.
 Fields ANNOTATION_BED and SV_PANEL are optional, and will be explained better in the use case section.
 Note that all these parameters can also be specified through the command-line interface, using the snakemake -C argument (-C [KEY=VALUE [KEY=VALUE ...]]).
 An example of a configuration file is shown below, or [here](config/config.yaml).
+Change the **workdir** and **TMP_DIR** accordingly.
 ```
+# All paths set on this file are relative to the workdir (if not absolute).
+workdir: "/hpc/users/viallr01/ad-omics/ricardo/MyRepo/snakeSV/"

 OUT_FOLDER: "results1"
 SAMPLE_KEY: "example/sampleKey.txt"